release-it/release-it/README.md

 release-it --preRelease
 ```

-And when ready to release the next phase (e.g. release candidate):
+And when ready to release the next phase (e.g. release candidate, in this case `2.0.0-rc.0`):

 ```
 release-it --preRelease=rc